Allanzinho

-Allan Victor Oliveira Mota (born 4 April 2000), commonly known as Allanzinho (/pt-BR/), is a Brazilian footballer who plays as a forward for Fortaleza.
+Allan Victor Oliveira Mota (born 4 April 2000), commonly known as Allanzinho (/pt-BR/), is a Brazilian footballer who plays as a forward for Juventude on loan from Fortaleza.

 Club career

 Santos

 Born in Bertioga, São Paulo, Allanzinho began his career with Portuguesa.
 On 9 April 2019, he terminated his contract with the club after alleging unpaid wages and joined Santos, being initially assigned to the under-20s.

 Shortly after arriving, Allanzinho was promoted to Santos' first team by manager Jorge Sampaoli, and spent several months of the campaign training with the squad.
 On 24 June 2020, he renewed his contract until 2024.

 On 25 February 2021, Allanzinho made his first team – and Série A – debut, coming on as a second-half substitute for Arthur Gomes in a 0–2 away loss against Bahia.
 He made his Copa Libertadores debut on 18 May, replacing Ângelo in a 1–2 away loss against The Strongest.

 On 9 June 2021, Allanzinho was loaned to Série B side Guarani until the end of the year.
 He scored his first professional goal on 16 July, netting his team's fourth in a 4–1 away win against Confiança.

 On 16 August 2022, Allanzinho was loaned to Tombense in the second division, until the end of the year.
 The following 10 February, he moved to Joinville also in a temporary deal.

 On 7 April 2023, Allanzinho was loaned to Série C side São Bernardo, reuniting with Márcio Zanardi, his former head coach in the under-20s of Santos.
 On 11 January 2024, he left Santos after rescinding his contract.